raspberrypilearning/recruiting-mentors/en/step_1.md

 - Have learnt where and how to recruit potential mentor
 - Know what resources are available to help recruit mentors

 Throughout the course, tasks are marked by a green background and a grey checkbox in the top-right corner.
-Make sure to take notes to assist your learning!
+Take notes to assist your learning!

 ## Reflect on your experience
 Before looking for new mentors, it is worth reflecting on how you heard about and became involved in Code Club.